 A message from the grade 4 team

-And just like that term 1 is done and dusted.
-What a great start to 2019 with lots of learning being had.
-Term 2 promises to be filled with lots of fun and lots of meaningful learning in store.
+And just like that term 2 is done and dusted.
+What a great semester of learning being had.
+Term 3 promises to be filled with lots of fun and lots of meaningful learning.

 Reading conferences are completed with students on a regular basis and are communicated through students reading diaries.
 It is very important that students bring their reading diaries every day to school so that their teacher has an opportunity to communicate these reading goals and to write in their diaries when they have been read to.
 It is an expectation that grade 4 students read 5 days a week.

 Soundwaves is a whole school program that focuses on different phonemes and the accompanied graphemes to illustrate to students different spelling patterns.
-Each week, students from F-6 are introduced to a new phoneme and it becomes a focus for the week.
+Each week, students from F-6 are introduced to a new phoneme and grapheme which then becomes a focus for the week.

-In Maths this term students will be focusing on patterns, addition and subtraction, money, shape and symmetry, angles and odd and even numbers.
+In Maths this term students will be focusing on multiplication and division, solids, place value, fractions and decimals, addition and subtraction, measurement and chance.
 During the numeracy block students are immersed in a variety of rich mathematical tasks that promote problem solving, reasoning and higher order thinking.

 4S - Vicki Schavoni